sophia-lambert/sophia-lambert.github.io/research.md

 title: Research
 layout: post
 use_fontawesome: true
-categories:
-  - research
-  - project
 ---

-This page highlights several of my research and personal projects.
+This page highlights several of my research projects.
 For a complete list of my publications, see my [publications page](./publications.html).

 {% for category in page.categories %}
   <div class="border-bottom">